A movement for Community Ownership

 Resilience

-- We believe that we cannot create a more socially just Scotland without addressing the issue of concentrated land ownership.
+We believe that a more socially just Scotland cannot be achieved without addressing the issue of concentrated land ownership.
+Supporting the growth of community ownership is key to creating a more diverse and balanced pattern of land ownership across the country.